-Canadian equities offer high yields compared to other developed markets and MCT has consistently paid in excess of 5p per annum since 2017.
+Canadian equities offer a higher yield compared to other developed markets and MCT has consistently paid in excess of 5p per annum dividends since 2017.

 Stability

 Canada is a member of the G7 and offers one of the most stable political and financial systems in the world.